 “No, I don’t know”

-“I was taken under the temple to a small chamber, there Pythia was seated.
+“I was taken under the temple to a small chamber, there Pythia, who was the Oracle, was seated.
 She was a beautiful woman, shapely.
 But her eyes were tranced and ethereal, seeing without seeing.
-There was a sweet odour in the room.
+There was a sweet odor in the room.
 I remember the smell even today.
 As she entered her deep trance, her body movements contorted, and you could feel the power of Apollo shifting through her.
-Apollo was the giver of this gift of foresight.
+Apollo was the giver of her gift of foresight.
 So, when she spoke, it was Apollo talking.
 You could feel his presence in the chamber, it sent shivers through me.
 I admit that I was fearful”

 He looked Nikolas in the eye and as Ambrogio spoke, a distant shiver went through the room.